- Off road parking

 About the location

-The bustling market town of Cardigan in Ceredigion is set on the River Teifi and offers an array of shops, both unique local producers and larger chain stores, as well as tea rooms, pubs, restaurants and a ruined castle.
-Surrounding Cardigan is beautiful countryside, whilst the rugged Pembrokeshire coastline is just a few miles away, where you have the opportunity to visit the Cardigan Island Farm Park, wonderful Blue Flag sandy beaches, or take a boat trip to spot dolphins and seals.
-The nearby Preseli Mountains offer wonderful walking and cycling, with some stunning views and an ancient stone circle.
-Within driving distance is the town of Carmarthen, Dylan Thomas' Boat House in Laugharne, and an array of castles, mills and craft centres.
+The bustling market town of Cardigan in Ceredigion is set on the River Teifi and offers an array of shops, both unique local producers and larger chain stores, as well as tea rooms, pubs, restaurants and an impressive ruined castle.
+Surrounding Cardigan is beautiful countryside, whilst the rugged Pembrokeshire coastline is just a few miles away.
+You have the opportunity to visit the Cardigan Island Farm Park, wonderful Blue Flag sandy beaches like the National Trust beach Mwnt, take a boat trip to spot dolphins and seals, or horse riding at the friendly Dyfed Riding Centre.
+The nearby Preseli Mountains offer wonderful walking and cycling, with some stunning views and an ancient stone monument.
+Within driving distance is the town of Carmarthen, Dylan Thomas' Boat House in Laugharne, Oakwood Theme Park, Blue Lagoon indoor waterpark, Folly Farm Zoo and the Welsh Wildlife Centre at Cilgerran, as well as an array of castles, mills and craft centres.
 Cardigan is an excellent base for exploring this part of Wales.